hzitoun/android-camera2-secret-picture-taker/README.md

 Take pictures secretly (without preview or launching device's camera app) from all available cameras using Android CAMERA2 API.
 The <a href="https://developer.android.com/reference/android/hardware/camera2/package-summary.html">Camera2 API</a> replaces the deprecated Camera class.

+## How can I support this project?
+- Star this GitHub repo :star:
+- Create pull requests, submit bugs, suggest new features or documentation updates :wrench:

 ## Usage

 1. Implement the interface <a href="https://github.com/hzitoun/android-camera2-secret-picture-taker/blob/master/app/src/main/java/com/hzitoun/camera2SecretPictureTaker/listeners/PictureCapturingListener.java">```PictureCapturingListener```</a> (your capture listener) and override the following methods: